Zeke Stane

-Ezekiel "Zeke" Stane is a supervillain appearing in American comic books published by Marvel Comics as the son of Obadiah Stane and an enemy of Iron Man.
+Ezekiel "Zeke" Stane is a supervillain appearing in American comic books published by Marvel Comics.
+The character is usually depicted as the son of Obadiah Stane and an enemy of Iron Man.
 Created by writer Matt Fraction and artist Barry Kitson, he first appeared in The Order #10 (April 2008).

+Alden Ehrenreich portrays the character in the Marvel Cinematic Universe Disney+ series Ironheart (2025).